SwilderY/TIS-DNN/README.md

-# Empirical Studies on Test Input Selection Methods for Deep Neural Network Testing
+# Can Test Input Selection Methods for Deep Neural Network Guarantee Test Diversity?
+A Large-scale Empirical Study

-This is the implementation repository of our incoming APSEC 2021 paper: **Empirical Studies on Test Input Selection Methods for Deep Neural Network Testing**
+This is the implementation repository of our incoming IST 2021 paper: **Can Test Input Selection Methods for Deep Neural Network Guarantee Test Diversity?
+A Large-scale Empirical Study**

 ## Description